casdoor/casdoor-website/docs/ldap/config.md

 keywords: [ldap, config]
 ---

-Ldap configurations belong to a organization, which ldap users will be synchronized into.
+Ldap configurations belong to an organization, which ldap users will be synchronized into.

 You are supposed to use a global admin user to modify the configuration.
 You need to enter the following information of the LDAP user synchronization in the "organization" page.

 ### Server Name

-A friendly name is used for managers to identify different servers.
+A friendly name is used by managers to identify different servers.

 > e.g:
 > `Example LDAP Server`